sturnberg/OCS-Docs/Content_Portal/Concepts/Account_Management_Concepts.md

 When a namespace is created, a set of OSIsoft Cloud Services (OCS) data processing resources (for example, SDS and Asset service), along with the associated storage resources, are allocated to support that namespace.
 Each namespace is distinct and separate from other namespaces and, therefore, they isolate the resources contained within it.
 The resources are scoped to the namespace.
 Therefore, you can create an SdsType or an SdsStream object with the same name in two different namespaces.

-Any data stored within a namespace is tied to that namespace, along with the region where the namespace was allocated.
+Any data stored within a namespace is tied to that namespace along with the region where the namespace was allocated.
 OCS does not currently provide a mechanism to directly transfer data from one namespace (or region) to any other namespace (or region).
 To migrate data between namespaces, and thus between namespaces in different regions, the data must be exported from the source namespace in OCS, then imported into the destination namespace.

 ## User

-Authentication of individuals is performed by the identity provider associated with the tenant.
+Authentication of individuals using OCS is performed by the identity provider associated with the tenant.
 When a user logs in to OCS, they authenticate themselves with an identity provider such as Google or Azure Active Directory.
 The identity provider authenticates the user against the credentials in its database.
 Upon successful authentication, it passes a token back to OCS granting the user access.

 A user’s access to an OCS object is determined by the roles they are assigned and the corresponding Access Control Lists.
 See [Roles](#roles) for more information.